gbif/text-tree/README.md

         *$Pinus balsamea L.
 ```

-Basionyms can also be marked by prefixing the name with an additional '$' dollar symbol as in the 'Pinus balsamea' example above.
+Basionyms can also be marked by prefixing the name with an additional `$` dollar symbol as in the `Pinus balsamea` example above.

-Comments can be given after each name starting with a '#' symbol:
+Comments can be given after each name starting with a `#` symbol:
 ```
 Pinales [order]
   Pinaceae Spreng. [family]